PortlandPerlMongers/pdx-pm-kwiki-data/markdown/OSCON2005Hotels.md

 ## Hotels for OSCON 2005

-Advice from the locals on where to stay for [OSCON 2005 http://conferences.oreillynet.com/os2005/][].
+Advice from the locals on where to stay for [OSCON 2005](http://conferences.oreillynet.com/os2005/).

 The Convention Center has its own MAX light rail stop and is inside "fareless square".
 This means many hotels in downtown Portland are a free ride away from OSCON.
-Visit http://www.trimet.org
+Visit http://www.trimet.org.
+With the Trip Planner you can look up how long it will take to get to the Convention Center from any hotel, get walking directions to the nearest MAX stop from the hotel, and find out whether the stop is in fareless square.

 "My wife's family stayed at the Mallory Hotel a year ago.
 It was very pleasant and right on the Max train route, so it's easy to get to the Convention Center." --Tom Keller